photoprism/photoprism-docs/docs/user-guide/review.md

 !!! info
     In case you do not need the review mechanism you can turn it off in the [settings](settings.md)

-## Review photos
+### Review photos

 Photos that are in Review can either be approved (photos appear in Photos) or archived (photos appear in Archive).

-**To approve or archive photos either:**

 1. Switch to the card view.
 2. Click approve button or archive button button on the photo.